blueshift-labs/pulserl/README.md

 The examples assume you have a running Pulsar broker at `localhost:6650`, a topic called `test-topic` (can be partitioned or not) and `rebar3` installed.

-_Note: Pulserl uses `pulserl` and `Shared` as the default subscription name and type.
+_Note: Pulserl uses `Shared` as the default subscription type.
  So, if that subscription (not the consumer) under the topic `test-topic` does not exists, we make sure in this example to create it first by creating the consumer before producing any message to the topic._